jlaso/tradukoj/README.md

 Then, use the `create-project` command to generate a new Symfony application:

     php composer.phar create-project jlaso/tradukoj path/to/install

+    composer create-project --repository-url=http://tradukoj.dev  jlaso/tradukoj tradukoj

 Composer will install Tradukoj and all its dependencies under the `path/to/install` directory.

-### Downloading ZIP from github and uncompressing in the folder you want.
+### Use Composer and start virtual server

+Please, note that vagrant and bindfs need to bee installed into the system

+    vagrant plugin install vagrant-bindfs

+if you get an error for vboxsf upping vagrant check this [link](http://stackoverflow.com/questions/22717428/vagrant-error-failed-to-mount-folders-in-linux-guest)

 2) Checking your System Configuration
 -------------------------------------